Lecture 27 Variable Selection

 F-statistic: 46.51 on 6 and 29 DF, p-value: 1.402e-13

-At this point all the indications are bad: The P-value for Long is >0.5, the adjusted R-squared has gone down, the S has gone up and the pred_r_squared has gone down.
+At this point all the indications are bad: The P-value for Long is >0.5, the adjusted R-squared has gone down and S has gone up.

 In conclusion we should include the first four variables, and optionally the fifth one, Rain.